JennStro/DAT250-hand-in/dat250-expass1.md

 and it all sorted out.

 #### Heroku
 I followed the guide to deploy an app with Heroku and deployed the example app.
-This guide required Java 8 so I switched Java version using SDKman for this session.
+This guide required Java 8 so I installed Java 8 using SDKman for this session.
+I did not have any issues with doing this guide.
+I managed to run the app both on Herokus servers (`heroku open`) and locally (`heroku local web`).
+Since this was a Maven project I made sure to install all dependencies first by running `mvn clean install`.
+I also successfully made a new endpoint `/hello` to show the equation (as shown in the guide), and how to link a database to a Heroku app.